hassaanbinaslam/Reviewer-Notes/Code Reviewer FAQ.md

 you've left on the Project Review tab, so most of us don't fill out the Project Review tab until we're finished with the Code Review tab.

 * **Is there a way to limit the amount of emails I get about available projects to review?** <br>
-Right now you can't adjust this within the reviewer dashboard.
+Right now you can't adjust the frequency of these emails.
 You can, however, stop these emails from appearing in your main inbox by creating a filter.
 You can set the filter to automatically archive all emails from review-support@udacity.com.
 This will enable you to still view the emails by searching for review-support@udacity.com within your e-mail account.

 * **Why did I receive an email with the subject "There are $0 Worth of Projects to Review"?** <br>
 This is a bug in the system.